MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-document-status.md

 ---
 title: Status Field on Documents
-description: Learn about the 'Open' and 'Released' status on quote, order, or credit memo documents.
+description: 'Learn about the ''Open'' and ''Released'' status on quote, order, or credit memo documents.'
 author: brentholtorf
 ms.service: dynamics365-business-central
 ms.topic: conceptual
-ms.search.keywords: document, status, quote, order, credit memo, released, open, pending approval, pending prepayment, ms.search.form: '' ms.date: 09/19/2022 ms.author: bholtorf
+ms.search.keywords: 'document, status, quote, order, credit memo, released, open, pending approval, pending prepayment,' ms.search.form: null ms.date: 09/19/2022 ms.author: bholtorf
-ms.openlocfilehash: f48f499277155aaf60ae0992199d7895225f1ef5
-ms.sourcegitcommit: 5bb13966e9ba8d7a3c2f00dd32f167acccf90b82
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 10/28/2022
-ms.locfileid: "9728643"
 ---
-# <a name="status-field-on-documents"></a>Status Field on Documents
+# Status Field on Documents

 When you create a quote, order, or credit memo, the **Status** field on the document header contains the status **Open** by default.